 PhD, Boston College, Counseling Psychology

-Maxine L. Rawlins has been a full time professor in the Bridgewater State University Department of Counselor Education since 1992.
+Maxine L. Rawlins retired in December 2015 from her position as full-time professor in the Bridgewater State University Department of Counselor Education.
+Dr. Rawlins will continue teaching in the department in a part-time capacity.
 After earning her PhD, Dr. Rawlins completed two multicultural-focused postdoctoral fellowships at the Boston University School of Medicine, as well as at the University of Massachusetts-Amherst.
 Her professional areas of interest are in community counseling/psychology and prevention; counseling enhancing technology; multicultural counseling/psychology/education; and stress and its management.
-She teaches Counseling and Development, Multicultural Counseling, and Principles and Methods of Community Counseling and Consultation.
-Dr. Rawlins recently developed a web-based national resource for counselors - utechcounseling.com- to facilitate their use of technology in their work.
-She additionally is co-developing a training video which gives voice to college students from disenfranchised and underrepresented groups.

 BS, Tufts University